News, Info, & Updates

 Safety and security rank as one of the top considerations for parents when choosing housing options for their college-bound children.
 So, it’s no surprise that plans for security protocols in student housing developments begin as soon as architectural designs are finalized.
 And just like market-rate apartment developers, student housing developers are always evaluating how the various security solutions available can be tailored to specific projects and markets.

-- By By Jim Lantrip, Frank Spano, JD
+- Written by: By Jim Lantrip, Frank Spano, JD

 Current campus safety concerns include threats of terrorism, mass shootings, the pandemic, stalking, student mental health, assault and more.
 Schools have to remain diligent in order to keep students and faculty members safe.
 The responsibilities of campus security officials have always been substantial but they are even more distinct in the modern era.
 As campus safety continues to be a major concern moving forward, new technologies are being developed and upgraded that help security professionals effectively support and safeguard campus communities.